-Patrick Mahomes is an even hotter favorite in the NFL Passing Yards odds for 2022 after another sensational performance in Week 12.
+Patrick Mahomes remains a strong favorite in the NFL Passing Yards odds for 2022 after another big day in Week 14.

 Get 5 x $100 Free Bets!

 Here is where things stand for the odds heading into Week 15 of the 2022 NFL season.